Canada 150 logo called 'confusing' by Centennial logo creator

 The reviews were lukewarm, with complaints one design looked too much like a hockey puck, another was too military, another too boring.
 Commercial graphic designers, in a fit of pique, demanded the government hire professionals.
 They also set up their own website with alternative designs.

-'Politicians are not in touch with the realities of the marketplace.'- Stuart Ash, designer of Centennial logo
+- Stuart Ash, designer of Centennial logo

 Canadian Heritage later abandoned its in-house project and ignored the professionals, instead launching a contest Dec.
 5 last year for students age 18 and over, with $5,000 for the winner.